Stronger insurers, miners push FTSE to 1-month high

 LONDON, Oct 18 Britain's top share index hit a one-month high on Friday, with insurers gaining on the news that the European Union is close to finalising a deal on insurance capital rules and Asia-based AIA Group reporting new business.

-"We are very keen on (Prudential) ...
-We were always very clear that at some stage the story in Asia would actually take off," said Ray at Wilson King.
+Prudential added the most points to the FTSE 100 index, while other British insurers were also in demand.
+Legal and General gained 0.7 percent and Aviva rose 0.4 percent on the positive sector news.

-"They have sunk a lot of money and a huge amount of time into this business, and it's a very, very considerable payback for the shareholders and for the company as a result of their investment in different parts of the world."
+Sharon Bowles, the British Liberal Democrat chairwoman of the European Parliament's economic affairs committee, told Reuters late on Thursday that a deal on how insurers will hold enough capital to keep policyholders safe will severely water down the version sought by industry regulators.

-The insurance sector also gained after Sharon Bowles, the chairwoman of the European Parliament's economic affairs committee, told Reuters late on Thursday that a deal on how insurers will hold enough capital to keep policyholders safe will severely water down the version sought by industry regulators.
+"Clearly a deal for the industry reduces uncertainty.
+Talk that the deal will be less prohibitive than once thought is also positive," said Keith Bowman, an analyst at Hargreaves Lansdown.

-On the downside, and bucking broad strength in the mining sector, Anglo American dropped 1.6 percent after reporting a steeper than expected fall in iron ore production.
-(Additional Reporting by Atul Prakash; Editing by Hugh Lawson)
+Traders said British insurers were also supported by news that AIA Group, the world's fourth-largest insurer by market capitalisation, saw the value of its new business rising by 26 percent in the third quarter.

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan